ackama/lighthouse-matchers/README.md

 This gem endeavours to follow Semantic Versioning 2.0 as defined at https://semver.org/.

+## Releasing

+Releases are done automatically by GitHub Actions when a new tag is pushed to the repository.

+To release a new version, create a pull request updating the "Unreleased" section of `CHANGELOG.md` file to reflect the upcoming version and expected release date, and to update the version number in `lib/lighthouse/matchers/version.rb`.
+Once the pull request is merged, create a new tag in the format `vX.Y.Z`, which will trigger GitHub Actions to publish the new version to RubyGems.

 ## License

 lighthouse-matchers is copyright © 2019 Ackama Group Ltd.